 There are two ways to add remote engines: add an existing descriptor, which specifies a remote engine (just as if you were adding a non-remote engine) or use the Add Remote button which will create a remote descriptor, save it, and then import it, all in one operation.
-The Add Remote button enables you to easily specify the information needed to create a Service Client descriptor for a remote AE - one that runs on a different computer connected over the network.
-The Service Client descriptor is described in Section 2.7, "Service Client Descriptors" in UIMA References.
-The Add Remote button creates this descriptor, saves it as a file in the workspace, and imports it into the aggregate.
+The Add Remote button enables you to easily specify the information needed to create a remote service descriptor for a remote AE - one that runs on a different computer connected over the network.
+There are 3 kinds of these: two are variants of the Service Client descriptor; the other is the UIMA-AS JMS Service descriptor, described in the UIMA AS documentation.
+The Add Remote button creates an instance of one of these descriptors, saves it as a file in the workspace, and imports it into the aggregate.

-Of course, if you already have a Service Client descriptor, you can add it to the set of delegates, just like adding other kinds of analysis engines.
+Of course, if you already have a remote service descriptor, you can add it to the set of delegates using the Add button, just like adding other kinds of analysis engines.